 The master's thesis or equivalent is an introduction to research writing.
-All doctoral degree candidates must submit a dissertation, with the exception of the Doctor of Musical Arts degree in Music (concentrations in choral conducting and solo performance), which requires three recitals and a research paper.
+All doctoral degree candidates must submit a dissertation, with the exception of the Doctor of Musical Arts degree in Music (with a concentration in conducting or performance), which requires three recitals and a research paper.
 The Ph.D. dissertation should be a valuable educational experience that demonstrates the candidate's mastery of research methods, theory, and tools of the discipline.
 It should demonstrate the candidate's ability to address a major intellectual problem and to propose meaningful questions and hypotheses.
 The dissertation should be a contribution to knowledge that is worthy of publication by an established press as a book or monograph or as one or more articles in a reputable journal.

 For format, the Graduate College must review the final copy of the master's thesis, doctoral dissertation, and other final documents that are required to be placed in the library.
-Copies of the Format Manual are available on the Web at www.asu.edu/graduate/resources/student/formatinfo and in the Graduate College.
-The student is required to submit appropriate signed forms and a complete copy of the thesis or dissertation for format review at least 10 working days

-(two weeks if there are no holidays during the time period) before the oral defense.
-Doctoral students must also submit a completed Survey of Earned Doctorates Awarded in the United States, conducted by the National Research Council.
+Copies of the Format Manual are available in the Graduate College and atwww.asu.edu/graduate/format on the Web.
+The student is required to submit a complete copy of the thesis or dissertation for format review at least 10 working days (two weeks if there are no holidays during the time period) before the oral defense.
+Doctoral students are also encouraged to submit a completed Survey of Earned Doctorates Awarded in the United States, conducted by the National Research Council.